Butterfly house: History

-Live butterfly exhibits became popular in England in the end of the 1970s, appealing to the British love of greenhouses and natural settings; following on at the very beginning from a programme of breeding Heliconius in greenhouses as part of a scientific research programme.
+Live butterfly exhibits became popular in England in the end of the 1970s, appealing to the British love of greenhouses and natural settings; following on at the very beginning from a programme of breeding butterflies in greenhouses as part of a scientific research programme.

 The tropical world's first live butterfly and insect sanctuary is Penang Butterfly Farm in Penang, Malaysia, established on March 29, 1986.

 The first butterfly house in the United States, Butterfly World, opened in Coconut Creek, Florida, in 1988.